kiharalab/DiffModeler/README.md

 ```
 [Map_Path] is the path of the input experimental cryo-EM map, [fasta_path] specifis the path of sequence file with .fasta format. [pipeline_config_file] is the pipeline's parameter configuration file, saved in ``config`` directory; [Contour_Level] is the map density threshold to remove outside regions to save processing time (suggested to use half author recommended contour level), [GPU_ID] specifies the gpu used for inference. [resolution] specified the map resolution, where 0-2A will skip the diffusion model.
 Therefore, you can use an approximate resolution value here.
 <b>Please update ``email`` field in config/diffmodeler.json to your email.</b>

+<br>If you want to use domain-based structure modeling, you can simply add the ``--domain`` option.
+The program will first call SWORD2 to split each single chain into different domains and then model structures using these domain structures.
+Alternatively, you can use [SWORD2_server](https://www.dsimb.inserm.fr/SWORD2/index.html) to explore different domain splitting choices and provide the domain structureS as single-chain structures to DiffModeler Here DiffModeler can model protein complexes based on the domain templates you provide.

 This is based on <a href='https://www.ebi.ac.uk/Tools/sss/fasta/'>EBI Search Tool</a> aginst structure database to find most similar structures as templates for us to model protein complex.
 <br><b>Please use our [server](https://em.kiharalab.org/algorithm/DiffModeler(seq)) if with more than 4 non-identical chains. </b> EBI's API is too slow to respond when you have many non-identical sequences.